lanl/scico/docs/source/inverse.rst

 functional as a regularization term corresponds to the assumption that the images of interest are piecewise constant.
-In SCICO, we can represent this regularization functional using a built-in linear operator and a member of the :mod:`functional` module:
+In SCICO, we can represent this regularization functional using a built-in linear operator and a member of the :mod:`.functional` module:

 .. code:: python